sasindi22/TheAuctionHouse/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue)
 ![Status](https://img.shields.io/badge/status-active-brightgreen)

-**The Auction House** is a full-stack e-commerce bidding platform that enables real-time auctions with secure user participation.
+**The Auction House** is a full-stack bidding platform that enables real-time auctions with secure user participation.
 Built with a robust **Spring Boot** backend and a responsive **Angular** frontend, it features high-concurrency bidding logic, JWT-secured transactions, and automated notification systems.

 -----